 - Your trip can be slowed down by processions.
 If you want to beat traffic, try a different route or know what time the procession will start.

 - Churches might be crowded due to Visita Iglesia, a Catholic tradition of visiting at least seven churches on Holy Thursday and Good Friday.
-Even if devout Catholics may visit churches by car, there are still people who observe this tradition on foot.
-Some areas will be crowded with pedestrians heading to the churches, especially at dawn.
+Some areas will be crowded with cars and pedestrians heading to the churches, especially at dawn.

 - You’ll pass by penitents imitating the suffering of Christ, and this may draw a number of spectators on the roads.
 From flagellation to crucifixion, the rites involve the whipping of oneself to draw blood, which may be interesting to the young generation who may be witnessing this tradition for the first time.

-Long vacations are inevitable, especially since most employees are now being mandated to report to the office.
-A lot of Filipinos will take advantage of this long weekend to have some ‘me time’ and spend quality time with loved ones before facing the reality of the grind.
+A lot of Filipinos will take advantage of this upcoming long weekend to have some me time and spend quality time with loved ones before facing the reality of the grind.

-Beating traffic is always the hardest part of any long vacation.
+The hardest part of any long vacation is to beat traffic.
 But after all this fuss, you’ll have the entire Holy Week for fun activities with your loved ones.
 Consider this as your motivation for going through the trouble of making all these travel preparations.
 Plan your trip thoroughly, check your vehicle, and keep yourself in tip-top shape to ensure a Holy Week vacation like no other.